Cojodi/alphland/README.md

   <img src="https://img.shields.io/badge/Discord-6666FF?style=for-the-badge&logo=discord&logoColor=white">
 </a>

-## 📣 Share your dapp rating with the world
+## 📣 Share your project rating with the world

 Embed the Alphland rating widget in your application!